 I asked the cashier, and I thought he said it was a Gardenia.

-I cannot wait until it blooms.
+I can’t wait until it blooms.

-It is supposed to smell really good.
+It’s supposed to smell really good.

 Cowboy made sure Badger got me a card, but other than that it was no different from any other Sunday.

-Heron and Raven sent me a text wishing me a Happy Mother’s Day, but they did not come up.
+Heron and Raven sent me a text wishing me a Happy Mother’s Day, but they didn’t come up.
+Of course, I had Peacock and Badger here, since they do live here.

 We also had Gealach until dinner time.

-Nothing special was done.
 No gifts, no breakfast in bed, no special dinner.

 Badger survived walking to the library yesterday.